 On December 5, 2012, the Environmental Protection Agency (EPA) and the Department of Justice (DOJ) announced the filing of settlements agreement, one in October and the other in December, 2012, with the U.S. District Court for the Central District of California.
-These settlements result in a combined total of nearly $50 million to clean up contamination at the Rockets, Fireworks, and Flares (RFF) Superfund Site (formerly B. F. Goodrich Superfund Site in San Bernardino County.
+These settlements result in a combined total of nearly $50 million to clean up contamination at the Rockets, Fireworks, and Flares (RFF) Superfund Site (formerly B. F. Goodrich Superfund Site) in Rialto, Calif.
 The settlements are with a number of site parties including Emhart Industries (Emhart), the Department of Defense (DOD), and Pyro Spectaculars Industries (PSI).

 Under the December 4, 2012, settlement agreement, Emhart, DOD and the other settling defendants, agreed to spend $43 million over the next 30 years to cleanup contaminated groundwater at the site.
 The cities of Rialto, Colton, and the county of San Bernardino will receive $8 million.

 The October 10, 2012 settlement agreement, with Pyro Spectaculars Inc (PSI) and the other settling defendants, produced an agreement for the parties to pay $4.3 million to the EPA and $1.3 million to the cities of Rialto and Colton and San Bernardino County.

 In March 2013, additional settlement agreements were announced by EPA and DOJ and are summarized separately.

 - Information about the B.F.
 Goodrich Superfund Site